I hope everybody has a fantastic Labor Day weekend.

 Obama is like Emperor Nero reincarnate.

-Um they're both supreme narcissists.
+They're both supreme narcissists.

-This is certainly better than the Hitler analogy is the one that will sometimes arise a little less emotional there.
+This is certainly better than the Hitler analogies that will sometimes arise.

-I I say collective, not as it sounds like communist code language.
+I say collective, not as it sounds like communist code language.

-Uh the c let's use it as an adjective instead.
+Let's use it as an adjective instead.

 The collective, the general welfare to go constitutional on you, beyond what government really ought to do for people.

-I suggest that those things are exactly what started to send us down the road to ruin that we may please God be about to divert ourselves from.
+I suggest that those things are exactly what started to send us down the road to ruin that we may, please God, be about to divert ourselves from.

-As soon as as FDR took a look at a depression and said, let's spend our way out of it.
+As soon as FDR took a look at a depression and said, let's spend our way out of it.

-Uh but I would love to get in a time tunnel, go back, and not have us do the new deal.
+But I would love to get in a time tunnel.

 I would certainly love to go back in that same time machine to the 60s and not do the great society.